Attention: open in a new window. Print E-mail

 Most universities will have their own particular view on students wishing to take a gap year.
 In general, anthropology departments in the UK look favourably upon gap year experiences as long as students are able to explain clearly how they will spend their time and how the experience will benefit them on a personal and academic level.
 Students are advised to check with individual departments and talk to academic advisors about requirements and procedures for deferred entry.

-Useful links on gap years:
+Useful resources on gap years:

 http://www.gapyeardirectory.co.uk/ - provides information on choosing a gap year programme to suit individual needs and interests.